devgateway/data-viz-wordpress/plugins/wp-react-custom-multilang/readme.txt

 == Changelog ==

-= 2.4.1 =
-- removed support old version of ACF lower 5.0

-= 2.4.0 =
-- added support for Rank Math SEO (thanks for @pratikmts)
-- optimized speed
-- deleted support for old translate syntax
-- other fixes and improvements

-= 2.3.0 =
-- fixed compatibility with WordPress 5.0
-- fixed compatibility with AIOSP

-= 2.2.6 =
-- added donate link to readme.txt
-- fix display language name
-- fix SiteOrigin Builder compatibility
-- fix fatal error when a plugin is disabled
-- fix translate REST requests in admin

-= 2.2.5 =
-- fixed Gutenberg compatibility
-- fixed translation WC coupons

-= 2.2.4 =
-- added "no-cache" header in admin on language change
-- added WC coupon for translating
-- fixed compatibility with SiteOrigin
-- fixed http to https redirect error
-- fixed styles

-= 2.2.3 =
-- fix translate menu
-- fix translating
-- fix saving metabox
-- fix set home url in subfolder

-= 2.2.2 =
-- added shortcode for display language switcher
-- add filters for set json config files for integration
-- fixed checking for ml strings
-- fixed compatibility with Gutenberg
-- fixed checking for JSON strings
-- fixed regex for ml strings

-= 2.2.1 =
-- fixed escaping text.
-Have error on some sites.
-- fixed ACF PRO menu integration.
-Have error on ACFv4.

-= 2.2.0 =
-- added alternate locale for opengraph in YOAST SEO
-- added setting default translation
-- fixed PHP notice in YOAST sitemap
-- fixed compatibility with Gutenberg
-- fixed compatibility with Buddypress
-- fixed translate 'attr_escape'
-- fixed adding custom fields to menu items

-All changelog available on [GitHub](https://github.com/VaLeXaR/wp-multilang/releases).
+= 2.4.16 =
+- feature Rankmath multilingual schema and structured data support #56
+- feature Yoast multilingual schema and structured data support #57
+- feature AIOSEO multilingual schema and structured data support #58
+- feature Added a new feature that helps users select different logos as per the language of the site #71
+- feature Compatibility with Forminator form Plugin #132

+= 2.4.15 =
+- feature Added compatibility with Schema & Structured Data for WP & AMP Plugin #59
+- feature Added compatibility with Team – Team Members Showcase Plugin #75
+- feature Added option to reset the translation languages #122
+- fixed WPBakery Builder Meta Descriptions and Meta Titles Not Translating #128
+- fixed Auto translate not working when adding post via elementor #130

+= 2.4.14 =
+- fixed Woocommerce product attributes are not getting translated #93
+- feature Added compatibility with the WP Githuber plugin #99
+- enhancement Use 'translate' keyword for search the plugin from add new plugin section #103
+- feature Added compatibility with Smart Custom Fields Plugin #116
+- feature Added eature to translate slug for 2nd level of hierarchy of urls #121
+- fixed Code improvement #125
+- fixed Compatibility with WordPress 6.7 and updated readme.txt #126

+= 2.4.13 =
+- feature WP GraphQL support #44
+- fixed Post Title translation issue for multiple languages #78
+- enhancement Language switcher disappears too early in Wordpress 6.6 #91
+- enhancement Code improvement #96
+- fixed Out of memory error after update to 2.4.11 #111
+- fixed Issue with yoast meta description #113
+- fixed License key wrong link issue #118
+- fixed Error after the update 2.4.11 #109

+= 2.4.12 =
+- feature URL Slug Translation #25
+- fixed PHP waring #102
+- fixed Yoast meta description translation issue #113

+= 2.4.11 =
+- fixed Product attributers are not getting translated in frontend #94
+- enhancement Code improvement #96
+- fixed Warning: Undefined array key #102
+- feature Automatic translation #77

+= 2.4.10 =
+- feature Added compatibility with Divi #72
+- fixed issue with canonical and href URL as per the language. #85
+- fixed issue with Language switcher block in site editor #86
+- fixed Compatibility with WordPress 6.6 and updated readme.txt

+= 2.4.9 =
+- feature WordPress full site editing support #46
+- fixed Conflicts with the Newsletter plugin #61
+- enhancement Changed premium tab to Premium Features in readme.txt #80
+- feature Added Language Switcher Gutenberg Block #82

+= 2.4.8 =
+- fixed admin_html_tags leaving empty fields #41
+- feature Gutenberg view post should redirect to current language post #55
+- fixed Conflicts with the Newsletter plugin #61
+- feature Woocommerce product attributes translation issue #70
+- fixed Issue with CF7 form #73
+- fixed Language switch button interface Guternberg block button  #74

+= 2.4.7 =
+- fixed Call to undefined function #65
+- feature Admin settings page UI/UX changes #67
+- feature Added Newsletter Form #68

+= 2.4.6 =
+- enhancement Updated website links like contact page and other info in plugin and wp.org #45
+- feature Adedd feedback popup on deactivation #54
+- feature Added compatibility with Elementor (Premium)

+= 2.4.5 =
+- feature Different product or post images for each language #20
+- fixed Widget block translate issue #29
+- fixed Fatal Error with latest Yoast SEO plugin update #30
+- fixed Translation of special mail tags for Contact Form 7 #31
+- fixed Translation of the "title" attribute in the shortcode of Contact Form 7 #32
+- fixed wpseo_og:locale:alternate to be set properly #33
+- fixed Translate escaping text #34
+- fixed Rank Math custom fields getting duplicated on the translated posts #35
+- fixed Issue with language switcher regex for gutenberg #36

+= 2.4.4 =
+- fixed issue with ACF PRO #12
+- fixed An error occurred when deleting a post #13
+- fixed E_ERROR in class-wpm-install.php #16
+- fixed Issue with Gutenberg reusable blocks and create pattern #17
+- fixed No translation for Title, Meta etc. if using AIOSEO plugin #18
+- fixed No Translation of URL, and social meta tags using YOAST plugin in #23
+- fixed Issue with the Rank Math Seo meta field #24

+All changelog available on [GitHub](https://github.com/ahmedkaludi/wp-multilang/releases).